naftifine/CNPM_HK241/Upload_Print/Readme.md

     ('H6P5555', 'ABCD', '1', 'first', 'available', 'Cơ sở 1', 'H1', '116'),
     ('H6P5554', 'ABCE', '1', 'first', 'unavailable', 'Cơ sở 2', 'H6', '112');

-When uploading, the documents will save in dir uploads in BackEnd
+When uploading, the documents will be saved at dir uploads in BackEnd.

 You should run the server.js in dir Upload_Print: cd Upload_Print -> npm start